peterjc123/pytorch-scripts/README.md

 It is a repo that contains scripts that makes using PyTorch on Windows easier.

 # Easy Installation
-If you just want to install PyTorch as soon as possible.
+If you just want to install PyTorch as soon as possible, you can try this one out.
+The current version of the conda package for PyTorch is 0.3.0.
 You'll need Anaconda first.
 And then type in the following commands.
 ```Powershell
 # If your main Python version is not 3.5 or 3.6